SAND-Lab/MEA-NAP/docs/pipeline-steps.rst

    :width: 500

+2. Table with your data filenames for batch analysis with age and group identifiers

-2. ``*.csv`` or ``*.xlsx`` file with the first column containing the filenames of the raw ``*.mat`` files for analysis, second column the age (this should be a number), third column genotype (e.g., WT or KO, do not put numbers in your names), and fourth column including any electrodes that should be grounded (for MCS 60 channel data, electrode 15 should be included here as it is the reference electrode).
+``*.csv`` or ``*.xlsx`` file with the first column containing the filenames of the raw ``*.mat`` files for analysis, second column the age (this should be a number), third column genotype (e.g., WT or KO, do not put numbers in your names), and fourth column including any electrodes that should be grounded (for MCS 60 channel data, electrode 15 should be included here as it is the reference electrode).

 Here is an example spreadsheet csv file opened in Microsoft excel: